 We have a saying in our family of two that is, “How you feel matters.”
 Grief can cause adults and kids to feel some raw emotions, especially in the beginning stages of dealing with the death.
 I have encouraged my son to identify how he is feeling and that whatever he is feeling is ok to feel.
 What Not To Say: “Stop crying.”
 Or “That shouldn’t make you feel sad.”Instead Say: “I’m so sorry you feel that way right now.
 What was happening that caused you to feel that way? “ If my son is crying and missing his dad I put my arms around him and say, “I miss your dad too.
 We are in this together.
 I’m here for you.”
 Sometimes emotions and feelings just don’t make sense and kids tend to grieve sporadically and then they are done.
 But the most important thing I learned was to acknowledge whatever he had to process and help him deal with it in healthy ways.
 It’s ok to have intense emotions but not to express it in a way so as to manipulate other people.

 Let him feel emotions with safe boundaries.
-My son was usually a calm little kid but sometimes he would get so angry and try to throw things.
+My son was usually a calm little kid but sometimes he would try to throw things and try to break it.
 What Not to say: “Stop throwing that!”
 Saying things like that actually doesn’t help him learn anything.
 It’s merely giving him a command but not helping him learn the proper way to handle things when he has extreme emotions.
 Instead Say: “When you throw things you might break it and that is not the way we treat our toys.
 If we break our toys we cannot play with them and then no one can enjoy them later.”
 If he tried to run and pick it up again and throw it across the room I would take it away and say, “If you cannot follow my instructions of how throwing our toys is not ok then I am putting it away until you can play with it correctly.”
 I never wanted my son to feel that he couldn’t feel things but I did want him to learn that hurting people (physically and emotionally) and things is not ok.
+When he seemed to calm down I would ask him what he was feeling.
+Usually something triggered him missing his dad and he said he was angry or sad about it.
+From there we were able to talk and process it together and think of other ways to express sadness or anger instead of throwing.

 It’s important to learn when to table conversations for later.
 When he was kicking and screaming it was not the time to have in depth conversations of life lessons or how he needs to make different choices next time.
-I would sometimes have remind him of rule #2 and I tell my son, “We will talk when you are more calm and are not yelling at mommy.”
+I would tell my son, “We will talk when you are more calm and are not yelling at mommy.”
 Talking when my son was calm was the time I could discuss things and we could both hear what we both had to say about the incident.
 And if he was crying and wanted to be left alone.
 I would say things like:“Let me know when you are done crying and want to talk and be with me again.”
 Having space to process things on his own was important but I also wanted him to know I was here when he needed me to step in again.

 Just be there and be present.
 As my son got older he began to express the difference he saw in our family compared to his friends.
 I remember him saying how hard it was to see his friend play with his dad at a bounce place during a birthday party.
 My son expressed how he wished he had a dad to play with him at the birthday party.
 I wanted to say, “Am I invisible?
 I was at that party too!
 I played with you at the bounce place!”
 But I realized it wasn’t about me.
 I knew deep down that he appreciated me playing with him but that day he was realizing the void that he felt in not having a dad to play with him like his friend.
 As hands on as I am, nothing replaces the presence of a dad.
 Instead I told him, “Yeah that must have been hard to watch honey.
 I’m sorry you have to go through that.
 It was hard for me to see all the dads playing with their kids too.
 I know your dad would have loved to jump with you at the bounce place if he were still alive. “ My son not having a dad is not fixable but I can validate the reality of how things are hard without a dad and join and comfort him in what he is feeling.

 It’s ok to let your kids see how you handle some of your emotions.
 I remember the first time my son got really sick I broke down and cried.
 He asked me why I was crying and I said, “This is really hard for me without your dad.
 I have to get up every few hours to give you your medicine and I don’t have your dad to take turns with me in the middle of the night anymore.
 I’m going to be ok but I’m just really sad right now.”
 I remember my son giving me a great big hug.
 And it made me realize that I needed comfort when I was sad just as much he did when he was sad.
 I learned it was ok to talk about what was hard for me too.
 I cried for a few minutes in front of him and then I tucked him into bed and stayed with him until he fell asleep.
-And later in my own bed, I cried myself to sleep.
+And later in my own bed, I prayed and cried out to the Lord about how much I was hurting and for Him to comfort me.
+I did feel comfort and peace but I still ended up practically crying myself to sleep that night.
 I’ve learned that in instances like that it was ok for him to see some of my sadness but he didn’t have to see all of it.
 I think it’s healthy for him to see some of my emotions because it teaches him that even adults can struggle with the things as well.
 And when I model how I struggle or have different emotions and deal with them in healthy ways in front of him it is reinforcing what I am trying to teach him.
 Sometimes the best way for our kids to learn how to handle feelings and emotions can be watching the way we handle our own feelings and emotions.

 A really helpful book that goes more into detail of being there for our kids is called How To Really Love Your Child by D. Ross Campbell, MD.
 It talks about how giving eye contact, appropriate physical touch, and focused attention is really important in the everyday lives of our kids.
 And when I was grieving myself those things were not always easy to give to my son but I learned if I could at least attempt to do those things most days it caused tantrums and meltdowns to go down significantly.
 And it does help my son feel loved.
 And love is the bottom line of what all kids need, especially when a parent dies.